telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 # Live Traffic Tab

 The **Live Traffic** tab is an essential feature of Fiddler Everywhere.
-It display a summary of each captured session (in the [**Live Traffic list**](#live-traffic-list)) and provides functionalities to work with these sessions (through the [**Live Traffic toolbar**](#live-traffic-toolbar), the [**Inspectors**]({%slug inspector-types%}) tabs, and the interconnected [**Rules tab**]({%slug rules-general%}).
+It displays a summary of each captured Session (in the [**Live Traffic list**](#live-traffic-list)).
+It provides functionalities to work with these sessions (through the [**Live Traffic toolbar**](#live-traffic-toolbar), the [**Inspectors**]({%slug inspector-types%}) tabs, and the corresponding [**Rules tab**]({%slug rules-general%}).
 The section also enables sessions saving and sharing, editing issued requests, marking, commenting sessions, and applying rules.

 >tip A **Session** (also mentioned as a **web session**) represents a single transaction between a client and a server, sometimes known as for request/response pair.
-Each session appears as a single entry in the Live Traffic (refer to the images below).
+Each Session appears as a single entry in the Live Traffic (refer to the images below).
 Each Session object has a **Request** and a **Response**, representing what the client sent to the server and what the server returned to the client.
 The Session object also maintains a set of Flags that record metadata about the session and a Timers object that stores timestamps logged during the Session processing.

 ![Live Traffic toolbar and list](../../images/livetraffic/websessions/websessions-list-all.png)